TwistPHP/TwistPHP/docs/examples/database/4-query.md

 # Running a normal SQL query

-While the database objects in TwistPHP provide a huge range of functionality, there will be that odd occasion you need to run an old skool query.
+While the database objects in TwistPHP provide a huge range of functionality, there will be that odd occasion you need to run an 'old skool' query.

 ## Running a query